- Code ENGN3226

 Upon successful completion, students will have the knowledge and skills to:

 - Model digital communication signals and systems using appropriate mathematical techniques (e.g., probability, random process, signal-space analysis, constellation diagram, trellis diagram).

-- Analyse the performance of digital modulation schemes over AWGN channels and choose appropriate modulation schemes according to design criteria.
+- Analyse the performance of digital modulation schemes over AWGN channels and select and construct appropriate modulation schemes according to design criteria.